HaplyHaptics/Haply-API-Java/README.md

 platform, we hope you can quickly develop haptic applications using open-source haptic devices.

-In this document, we have documented the hAPI in the context of two open-sourced hardware systems that it has been designed to work with - specifically, the "getting started" stage.
+In this document, we have documented the Haply API in the context of two open-sourced hardware systems that it has been designed to work with - specifically, the "getting started" stage.

-See also hAPI Documentation and Examples for instructions on how to use the hAPI in your haptic simulation development.
+See also Haply API Documentation and Examples for instructions on how to use the hAPI in your haptic simulation development.